Node-Red-Tutorials/YT-Examples/README.md

 Next the `04_Dashboard` folder.
 It includes a tutorial for every normal node in the Node-Red Dashboard.
 Including the `template` and `ui control` node.
 Further extending the basic functionality using the `table` node.

 ## Communication
-Last but not least the `05_Communication` folder.
+Next the `05_Communication` folder.
 In here we teach you how to communicate with the world in different ways.
 For example TCP.

+## RPI
+In the `06_RPI` folder, you will find node-red code based on a raspberry pi.

 # Contact
 If you want to contact us, weather you have a problem with your Node-Red or you have a Video recomendation, either write a Comment on my YouTube Channel linked below or use the following email: noderedtutorials@gmail.com